What is Tax Form 5329?

 - Line 48.
 Add lines 46 and 47.

 - Line 49.Calculate the additional taxes owed by multiplying line 48 by 0.06 (6%).

 For detailed directions on how to fill out Form 5329 see IRS website.

 Yes, you will owe a 6% tax penalty for over-contribution.
 You will also have to pay additional income taxes on those excess contributions.
 If you decide that you don’t want to pay that penalty or additional income tax, the IRS will charge you 6% for every year that’s passed since you made the excess contributions.
 It’s best to handle the situation as quickly as possible to prevent having to pay even more fines.

 Navigating the labyrinth of tax forms every year can feel daunting, especially if you’re doing it by yourself.
 But we’ve put together a comprehensive guide to help you file the right forms correctly.
-As always, if you have a question that we don’t answer, a special circumstance or if you simply don’t feel comfortable filing your taxes yourself, reach out to a tax professional who can help you.
+As always, if you have a question, a special circumstance or if you simply don’t feel comfortable filing your taxes yourself, reach out to a tax professional who can help you.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.